 I am a second-career attorney who started Adaptive Law Firm PS so I could offer legal services my own way.
 I pursued my law degree following a nearly ten-year academic career in urban planning and land use policy, and now apply my problem-solving mentality to a mixed practice of estate planning and elder law, and land use and civil appeals.
 I also place high value on contributing to my local community.
-I represent my home district (District 3) on the Skagit County Planning Commission, and am a volunteer attorney with the Community Action Concrete Clinic.
-I serve as a member of the board of directors for the Padilla Bay Foundation and the Mount Vernon Chamber of Commerce.
+I represented my home district (District 3) on the Skagit County Planning Commission from 2016 to 2019, and am a volunteer (pro bono) attorney with the Community Action Volunteer Lawyer Program.

 I earned my J.D. from Lewis and Clark Law School in Portland, Oregon in 2011, where I emphasized agricultural and natural resources law, and my Ph.D. in Urban Studies from Portland State University in 2001.
 I also hold a B.A. in Planning and Environmental Policy from Western Washington University’s Huxley College in Bellingham, Washington.
 I am licensed to practice law in Washington and Montana.
 And although I no longer teach, I am honored to have earned tenure as a professor within the California State University system.

-If I am outside the office, I am probably hanging out with my kids Owen (age 5) and Zoe (age 3), running the amazing trails of Skagit County, baking gluten-free goodies that I may or may not share with others, or listening to podcasts on how to become a better attorney.
+If I am outside the office, I am probably hanging out with my kids Owen and Zoe, playing tennis, running the amazing trails of Skagit County, baking gluten-free goodies that I may or may not share with others, or reading up on the fascinating cannabis industry.

 Lynn Bacus | paralegal & probate technician